 Technology and the internet are highly innovative industries, and some companies are run by some of the most clever people on Earth.
 Many of them are real geniuses, and there are tons of intelligent, creative, and talented people working on all levels of the hierarchy.
 So it’s not really surprising that many tech businesses have been growing like crazy during the past 20 years.

 THE MUSIC INDUSTRY, ON THE OTHER HAND, IS RUN BY ...
-WELL, LET’S SAY THAT MANY PEOPLE IN CHARGE OF THE RECORD INDUSTRY ARE NOT THE BRIGHTEST STARS IN THE NIGHT SKY.
+WELL, LET’S SAY THAT MANY PEOPLE IN CHARGE IN THIS BUSINESS ARE NOT THE BRIGHTEST STARS IN THE NIGHT SKY.

 And this is not only true for record company leaders and top managers who have mostly been taking hilarious decisions within the past few decades, the problem goes all down in the hierarchy, and it’s even a problem with many of today’s artists who are nothing but talentless puppets hoping to make some quick money by selling pitch-corrected vocals and cheap beats.

-Shortly after, I stalled my own music project as I had noticed that the entire problem was way more complex than I had initially thought, and I started working on the Jamplifier platform and on the ebook you’re just reading.
-I felt that it was more important to analyze the core problems of the industry and that it was a good idea to share all the information I had with other musicians out there (although I probably wouldn’t have started writing this book if I knew that it would take me 10 years to finish it).
+So I finally stalled my own music project, and I started working on the Jamplifier platform and on the ebook you’re just reading.
+I felt that it was more important to analyze the core problems of the industry and that it was a good idea to share all the information I found with other musicians out there before proceeding with my own recordings (although I probably wouldn’t have started writing this book if I knew that it would take me 10 years to finish it).

 And now that work on this ebook has been finished, I will also be able to finally relaunch my own music project, and I will also apply all of the recommendations and strategies that you’ll find in this manual to my own music, of course.